piecuch-group/ccpy/README.md

-These include the completely-renormalized (CR) methods such as the CR-CC(2,3) and CR-CC(2,4) triples and quadruples corrections to CCSD, the active-space CCSDt and CC(t;3) approaches, which are based on a user-defined selection of active orbitals, and the black-box selected-configuration-interaction-driven and adaptive CC(P;Q) methodologies, which construct the P and Q spaces entering the CC(P;Q) computations using information extracted of selected CI wave functions or the adaptive CC(P;Q) moment expansions themselves, respectively.
+These include the completely-renormalized (CR) methods such as the CR-CC(2,3) and CR-CC(2,4) triples and quadruples corrections to CCSD, the active-space CCSDt and CC(t;3) approaches, which are based on a user-defined selection of active orbitals, and the black-box selected configuration interaction (CI) driven and adaptive CC(P;Q) methodologies, which construct the P and Q spaces entering the CC(P;Q) computations using information extracted of selected CI wave functions or the adaptive CC(P;Q) moment expansions themselves, respectively.
 The ec-CC approaches on the other hand seek to converge the exact, full CI energetics directly by solving for the T1 and T2 clusters in the presence of the leading T3 and T4 clusters extracted from an